-2.6 Using built-in Basic
+2.6 Using scripts

 Sometimes we need to make some nonstandard calculation, analyze a string or modify it according to a certain algorithm.
-The Basic programming language will help you in that.
-The Basic plugin for RoboTask is not included in the main distribution package.
-You can download it from the RoboTask site and install additionally.
+The script programming languages (VB script or Javascript) will help you in that.
+The Script tools plugin for RoboTask is included in the main distribution package.

-Basic is a simple and at the same time quite powerful programming tool oriented towards both beginners and professionals.
-You can use a BASIC script to access user and system variables in RoboTask, as well as other tasks.
-The BASIC plugin comes together with the full help on the BASIC language.
+Script languages are simple and at the same time quite powerful programming tool oriented towards both beginners and professionals.
+You can use script to access user and system variables in RoboTask, as well as other tasks.
 The installation file also includes some sample uses.
-The description of the Evaluate and Basic script actions, as well as the mechanism of interaction with RoboTask is described below.

-Almost anyone can learn how to write small procedures in the BASIC language.
-The use of BASIC in tasks extends available actions beyond the set of RoboTask actions.
-Experienced users can use Windows APIs and third-party COM objects in their procedures written in BASIC without any limitations.
+Almost anyone can learn how to write small procedures in script languages.
+The use scripts in tasks extends available actions beyond the set of RoboTask actions.
+Experienced users can use Windows APIs and third-party COM objects in their procedures written in VBscript or JavaScript without any limitations.